Drugs that Harm Vision

 - Estrogen hormone replacement may cause blepharospasm or eye twitching.

 - The whole family of NSAIDS (non-steroidal anti-inflammatory drugs) can cause side effects that impact the eyes including cataracts, dry eyes, and retinal hemorrhages that may result from long term use.
 These include ibuprofin (Advil, Motrin, Bayer, Aleve, aspirin, flurbiprofen, ketoprofen and naproxen sodium.
 Also Tylenol (acetaminophen), though not an NSAID, can be harmful to the eyes.
+In 2014 the FDA asked doctors to stop recommending combination drugs that contain high levels of acetaminophen.

 - NSAIDS (ie, aspirin, ibuprofin, advil, meclofen) are photosensitizing drugs (drugs that increase your sensitivity to the sun) that absorb light energy and undergo a photochemical reaction resulting in chemical modification of tissue.
 They can make you more susceptible to cataracts and macular degeneration.